SysKitTeam/docs-insights/getting-started/index.md

 Event Viewer tab provides you with a centralized place to search for ULS, Windows Event and SQL events all over your farm.
 SysKit Insights uses a layout similar to a search engine to display the results, and it just that - a powerful search engine.

 - To start using the Event Viewer first select a farm.
 If you only have one - an automatic search will be triggered.

+- If you would like to be alerted for events that match a specific query, you can do so in Alert Me option.

 - Also, we provided more detailed information on writing the search query.
 See [this article.](#internal/how-to/search-query)